softdrawss/Enemies_AI/README.md

 ### 2.2.
 Enemy Behaviour
 The main objective for designers when creating enemies is engage the player to fight until a reward is given and feel like a real fight.
+To do this, they follow certain behaviours known by players that can be easily understood and that are featured in almost every game (with some differences) to help players see what is doing the enemy, and by this create and program their enemies' AI.

 #### 2.2.1.
 Trigger
 Appraching the enemy, being too close to them, attacking them without having entered into the combat...
 Triggers help player undertand that the fight has been iniciated and the enemy or enemies has noticed the player and they will soon attack or react to attacks.
+It also helps set the player’s expectations for the attack.

+Many games feature question marks to show the player is near but the enemy has not noticed yet, and exclamation points when the enemy notices.

 #### 2.2.2.
 Tells
 Signifies that the enemy is about to attack the player.
-This is a key feature for the readability of the combat system, as the tell allows players to recognize that they must dodge, prepare to defend or attack before the enemy attacks, and how the player responds depends on the game and which attack the enemy is using.
+This is a key feature for the readability of the combat system, as the tell allows players to recognize that they can either try to avoid the attack, block it, or counter it in some way, and how the player responds will depends on the game and which attack the enemy is using.

-; in general, the player can either try to avoid the attack, block the attack, or counter attack in some way.

 Tells have to be clear and distinctive, especially if enemies have more than one attack.
-Stronger attacks from enemies usually also have more obvious tells, thus making it easier for the player to respond.
-The harder it is for players to read these tells, the more difficult the combat becomes, but the feeling that the player is being given a strong warning of an impending attack means that the combat feels more fair.
+Stronger attacks from enemies usually also have more obvious tells, making it easier for the player to respond.
+The harder it is for players to read these tells, the more difficult the combat becomes.
+Given a strong warning of an impending attack means that the combat feels more fair.
 In essence, ‘fairness’ is the key reason for the existence of tells in combat design.

-In general the tell is the start of the enemy’s attack animation, which is also used to set the player’s expectations for the attack.
-Often extra effects, possibly colour coded, are added to this to make it more obvious to the player.
-Some games also include sound effects, for example DmC, but this is not common, especially for standard-strength attacks when compared to the less-common powerful attacks.
+Sometimes the tell is the start of the enemy’s attack animation, which can be the same animation used when we trigger the enemy.
+Often developers add extra effects, or  colour coded it to make the tells more obvious to the player.
+Some games also include sound effects.

 #### 2.2.3.
 Idle
+When enemies are not attacking, they often move around the player, playing some animation to cheer on the other enemies, or taunting the player.
+This animation is what we call the idle.
+This is very important to make it appear as if they are still participating in the fight instead of simply waiting for their turn to attack the player, or they would look static or even glitchy.

+Enemies also try to move around to be on screen (in view of the camera), or switch to the near group before attacking the player.

 #### 2.2.4.
-Dodge
+Defence
+In some games, enemies also have the ability to respond to the player’s attacks with a block, dodge, or counter attack.
+Blocking and dodging can help teach the player which attacks do work and those that do not against specifics enemies without punishing the player for using that attack while explaining the player what has happened.
+In games where elements are important, usually players can read on the screen phrases such as "No effect", "It's not very effective..." and so on.

+Enemies counter-attacking is a more clear, yet unforgiving, way to teach players the same thing.
+This also strongly increases the difficulty of the game and but is rarely seen or is only presented on higher difficulty settings.

 #### 2.2.5.
 Healthbar
 To help understand the player if they have damaged the enemy, we use another animation to show wheter if the enemy has only been damaged or if they have died.
 However, to understand how much health the enemy has remaning, developers add a healthbar to enemies once the enemy has been damaged for the first time.
 This helps players to plan their attacks, see how much damage they do or see if they should escape the fight as their health bar is much lower than the enemy's.

 However, not all developers use this feature.
+Not seeing how much health points the enemy is remaining can create a sense of emergency to kill your enemies before they kill you, and that can be challenging for some users as they are not able to see if killing the enemy is going to take a long time or not.

+In any case, it is good to use a healthbar when we are fighting Bosses who are very challenging and have a big amount of health point in comparison to other enemies who have less strenght, as the absence of it could stress the players and feel that the fight is pointless or not as important as it should be.

+#### 2.2.6.
+Chasing
+Enemies usually try to follow the player when the player tries to leave the fight or when they are in range and have been noticed so the combat can start, or to attack.
+This keeps players engaged with the fight and strongly encourages them to defeat the enemies.
+In linear games, enemies follow the player until they reach an obstacle they cannot overcome.
+In open world games, however, enemies often follow a certain distance from their set patrol area or until the player gets far enough away from them.

+To create this effect of chasing, we use algorithms such as A* so the AI can pathfind the player if it is in range or has been noticed, depending on how developers have stablished the enemy's AI and the gameplay.

 ### 2.3.
 Types of Enemies
 When we try to split enemies into different categories, we tend to think of strenght.
 Different levels of strenght allows to give the player various levels of challenge and enables them to see how much they progressed when they are putted against the fodder enemies later in the game.
 Usually in games, the groups are kept evenly spread, with higher groups being smaller because they required more work to create.